 Drugs and Biologicals

-As a rule, drugs and biologicals intended for human use are zero-rated if they meet any of the following criteria:
+Drugs and biologicals are generally taxable, but some are zero-rated.
+Drugs intended for human use are zero-rated when they meet at least one of the following requirements:

 - They are federally controlled under the Food and Drugs Act, the Food and Drug Regulations and the Narcotic Control Regulations.

 - They are dispensed by a physician or dentist for personal consumption or use by the individual or a person related to them.

 - They are dispensed under a prescription issued by a physician, dentist or authorized individual for personal consumption or use by the individual named on the prescription.

 - They are authorized under the Food and Drug Regulations for use in emergency treatment.